ewfruitcake/burgerpricing/README.md

 ## Comparative analysis of the models
 Model 1 - Linear regression model.
-This model made the Condition number very large on the OLS regression model results.
+This model made the "Condition" number very large on the OLS regression model results.
 The results notes stated either strong multicollinearity or other problems were present.
 As a result, experimenting with different regression models by removing some independent features from the model may or may not improve the model.
-This makes it tricky to get reliable prediction results.
+Overall, these factors make it difficult to obtain reliable prediction results.

 Model 2 - Regression Decision Tree model.
 This was the most informative model from the visualization results.
 The visualization summarized very clearly which features were the most useful based on the R^2 (the coefficient of determination) values.